kodefox/immutable-datetime/README.md

-# Simplified, Immutable DateTime with no timezones
+# Simplified, Immutable DateTime with No Timezones

   - Pure UTC
   - Second-level accuracy